tonyjie/graph_vis/README.md

 - `python batch_sgd.py`
 Pytorch implementation that supports any BATCH_SIZE.
 Note that the original algorithm is designed only for BATCH_SIZE = 1, and has some specific constraints.
 To make it reasonable to apply to BATCH_SIZE > 1, I made some modifications, mainly on the learning_rate.

+- `python batch_sgd_vector_lr.py`
+Pytorch implementation that supports any BATCH_SIZE.
+The learning rate is set to be a vector, that aims to be consistent with the original BATCH_SIZE = 1 setting.
+(But there might be some bugs. )

 ```python
 wc = w * c
 wc = torch.min(wc, torch.ones_like(wc))